RaraCE/RaraCE.github.io/README.md

 4. **Electronics** (circuits, breadboards, logic gates, sequential logic circuits, etc.)

 # Authorship
-Writing has always filled my life, but now it's more of a hobby, which turned into mutlple book projects.
+Writing has always filled my life, but now it's more of a hobby, which turned into multiple book projects.
 I self-publish all of my books through Amazon Kindle.
 [Click here](https://booksbyrce.blogspot.com/) to be diverted to my author's webpage in fictional fantasy and science fiction.
 Technical/Scientific writing can be found here: [Technical Writing](./techwr.md)

 # Certifications/Awards